-But in a day-to-day manner, you still have to find old blog posts, documents, or images you uploaded months or years ago.
-And your best mate in this regard is what your CMS hopefully provides natively: search and logical navigation.
+But on a day-to-day basis, you still have to find old blog posts, documents, or images you uploaded months or years ago.
+And your best friend in this regard is what your CMS hopefully provides natively: search and logical navigation.

-For the more advanced operations, of course, you should use more specialised services.
-But in a daily manner, a simple but strong tool can make your CMS operations much more efficient.
+For the more advanced operations, of course, you should use more specialized services.
+But on a daily basis, a simple but strong tool can make your CMS operations much more efficient.

 Even though the CMS should be able to handle some daily tasks, it cannot be everything for everyone.
-This is where third-party integrations with your favourite marketing tools come into place.
+This is where third-party integrations with your favourite marketing tools and other services come into place.